jamesdesigns/james-graphql-server/README.md

     }
 ```

-2. Find/Read product by name.
-For example, Find the name of a product that contain "Hoodie".
+2. Find/Read product(s) by type.
+For example, find the type of product that is a "Hoodie".
 (You can also search for a "T-shirt")
 ```bash
 query findProductByType {
     product(where: { id: "1" }) {